 To further promote a strong and collaborative research environment within the COVID-19 program, and ensure that the participants have the resources required to conduct their COVID-19 related research at full speed, a program-specific call was launched in June 2020.
 The focus of the call was infrastructure needs, and conditions that need to be met in order to form capabilities between research areas and SciLifeLab units.

 The call mainly addressed the most urgent and critical needs, to get the projects up-and-running.
 Need inventories were formulated by scientific leads, coordinators and PIs representing five of the nine research areas, and after a review by the program management and SciLifeLab Infrastructure Director, national funding was decided to support the following needs:

-The funding will amount to a total of 4,4 MSEK, of which 1 MSEK will be allocated to data management support for the program.
+The funding amounted to a total of 4,4 MSEK, of which 1 MSEK was allocated to data management support for the program.

 A second call, focused on more long-term infrastructure needs and possible new capabilities, was launched in August, allowing more time for discussions of solutions and possibilities between research areas and SciLifeLab platforms and collaborators.
 6.4 MSEK national funding was decided to support:

 This document describes the background of SciLifeLab:s national COVID-19 program.
 It outlines program milestones, sets the framework for how the research program is structured and how it operates, through connections to the infrastructure, Data Centre and other SciLifeLab functions.
 Follow-up reports will describe the results of the program.